nwisbeta/github.io/pages/app_design/touch-gesture-control.md

 A single tap of higher level components must expand lower level components, including:
   * Single tap of top or bottom menu item for navigation
-  * Single tap of bottom menu item when in bottom menu item scrolls to top of page and refreshes page _REFRESH PAGE?_
+  * Single tap of bottom menu item when in bottom menu item scrolls to top of page and refreshes page
   * Single tap of top of screen scrolls to top of page
-  * Single tap of action button e.g. log out _DOES THIS FIT IN THIS LIST?_
+  * Single tap of action button e.g. log out
   * Single tap of text box to enable data entry
-  * Single tap of tick boxes _DOES THIS FIT IN THIS LIST?_
+  * Single tap of tick boxes
   * Single tap of higher level component (i.e. top level patient information) to reveal lower level components (i.e. additional patient information such as patient contact details)

 ## Scroll